optimistab/InventoryPro/RENDER_DEPLOYMENT.md

 ## Step 3: Initialize Database and Users

-After your service is deployed, you need to set up the database schema and create the three users.
+After your service is deployed, you need to set up the database schema and create the admin users.

 ### Option A: Using Render Shell (Recommended)